 If your neighbours have some, mention to them (if you’re on good terms) that it is a serious weed and to bin all cuttings.

-If that is not possible, then try to provide us with as clear and accurate a description as possible.
+If that is not possible, then try to provide Landcare with as clear and accurate a description of its location as possible.